lailamalatawy/Cucon/README.md

 # Cucon
-An iOS currency conversion chatbot application, that proveides better usability than any other currency conversion application available on the appstore.
+An iOS currency conversion chatbot application, that provides better usability than any other currency conversion application available on the appstore.

 ## Usage
 ### Prerequisites